Head

 ⚠️

-Be aware and cautious about the security risk called XSS injections.
+Be cautious about the security risk called XSS injections.

 React